jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

    specifies one of the verified redirection uris.
 For this tutorial, paste verbatim the value `https://www.getpostman.com/oauth2/callback`

- * `Allowed origins`: Web applications use Cross-Origin Resource Sharing (CORS) to request resources from origins other than their own.
-You can provide list of origins of web applications that will have access to the token endpoint of :term:`Authorization Server`.
+ * `Allowed origins`: Browser-based clients use Cross-Origin Resource Sharing (CORS) to request resources from origins other than their own.
+You can provide list of origins that will have access to the token endpoint of :term:`Authorization Server`.
 This setting controls only token endpoint and it is not related with Django CORS Headers settings.